 A further consideration is the energy consumption of the outstation.
 The RTU power requirements should be considered when there is a limited supply of power e.g. Solar powered AtoN.

 The power consumption of microelectronics has reduced as it has developed and consequently the requirements of the communications system have become a major proportion of the overall energy consumption calculation.

+Would be more helpful if it included more numerical reference data.
+E.g., it says that remote monitoring should be arranged (energy) efficiently.
+This would of real use if it said that e.g., energy consumption of 50% (of the whole consumption of the AtoN) for monitoring is not good but 10-20% would be OK.

 Transmissions can be limited by sending only data resulting from a change of state of an RCMS input at the station.
-Where Maintenance and Operations Staff are required to record data at regular intervals, for example, for trending fuel consumption or battery voltage, this can be achieved by local data storage at the outstation.
-The data need only be transmitted to the central monitoring site when an alarm occurs, requiring intervention by Monitoring Staff.
+Where Maintenance and Operations Staff are required to record data at regular intervals, for example, for trending fuel consumption or battery voltage, this can be achieved by local data storage at the outstation. .
+The data will be transmitted to the monitoring main centre as soon as the alarm sets off which requires the intervention of supervising personnel, and, according to the implementation/usage, each user will be able to download this information in a predetermined time and format.
 In case of mission critical sites, it may be advisable to send status messages at regular intervals to confirm operational availability of the remote site.

 It is advisable to pay attention to RCMS behaviour during power failures and in critical backup power conditions (restarts due to battery depletion, etc.).

+When the monitoring is done by means of AIS, the consumption can be determined accurately depending whether it is AIS Type 1, FATDMA scheme (Fixed Access Time Division Multiple Access) or AIS Type 3, FATDMA or RATDMA scheme (Random Access Time Division Multiple Access).
+However, these schemes can be adjusted to independently inform Message 21 to an increased notification rate when the aid to navigation has become a danger due to the fact that it is located out of place.

+Likewise, it should be considered to send out Message 6 already used for the monitoring of the AtoN immediately after having sent Message 21 with the aim of minimizing the consumption for the device and so, optimize the synchronization, as well as maximizing the stand-by times.

+It is recommended to use self-contained devices, with an adequate level of tightness, in such a way as to minimize the exposure of the different components and their connections to environmental conditions.

+In the event that the energy requirements exceed the power capacity of the self-contained devices, it is recommended that the RCMS power supply is also implemented with an independent power source from the main circuit, or else, using the isolated circuits technique; this is also valid every time there is more than one device of aids to navigation in the same signal.

 Microprocessor Systems